 *Affiliates note: As an Amazon Associate I earn from qualifying purchases.
 My content may contain affiliate links to products and services.
 If you click through and make a purchase, I’ll receive a small commission.
 It does not affect the price you pay.

-I’ve been hesitant to cook a whole chicken in the Instant Pot because I had read on many a food blog that the taste could be bland and the skin quite soggy.
-That sounded very unappealing to me, especially since I love my oven-roasted chicken.
+I’ve been hesitant to cook a whole chicken in the Instant Pot because I had read on many food blogs that the taste could be bland and the skin quite soggy.
+That sounded very unappealing, especially since I love my oven-roasted chicken.

 But I decided with the popularity of these new pressure cookers that there had to be a better way to cook a whole chicken in the Instant Pot.

-There are a number of tips and tricks to getting the perfectly cooked chicken in the Instant Pot.
-I’ll walk you through the process step-by-step in this video.
-And I want to share the most important piece of information that I learned.
-The secret to the most delicious chicken is…start with a dry rub.
-And not any dry rub.
-A barbecue rub or chili barbecue rub!
+There are a number of tips and tricks to getting perfectly cooked chicken in the Instant Pot.
+I’ll walk you through the process step-by-step in my recipe video.
+One of the most important pieces of information I learned?
+The secret to the most delicious chicken is to start with a dry rub—and not any dry rub—a barbecue rub or chili barbecue rub!

 My Favorite Rub for an Instant Pot Chicken